cheese-tart/cheese-tart/README.md

 ## Hi there, I'm Chester👋

-I'm a computer science major at the University of British Columbia.
+I'm a computer science student at the University of British Columbia.
 I'm good at benchpressing, and I like cars.

 I do full-stack/backend development.